AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/install-the-marketo-email-add-in-for-outlook-with-a-registration-code.md

 >
 >You must be [issued a Marketo Email Add-in License](/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/issue-a-marketo-email-add-in-license.md).

+>[!IMPORTANT]
+>
+>Installation is not supported on PCs where the Windows User folder contains non-English characters.
+This folder is generated automatically by Windows under <System Root>\Users\ based on the Windows User name and may contain non-English characters if the Windows User name is a non-English name.
+Please work with your IT team to verify if you're encountering installation issues.

 >[!NOTE]
 >
->As of 10/1/20, the latest version of the Outlook plug-in no longer supports offline mode.
-This will take effect after installing/upgrading on or after 10/1.
+>On 10/1/20, the latest version of the Outlook plug-in stopped supporting offline mode.

 ## Download Installer {#download-installer}